astrodon/astrodon/readme.md

 - [x] Cross-platform compiling (missing: Apple Silicon)
 - [ ] Typescript checking in the background (astrodon-build's Develop should manage this)
-- [ ] Pass permission and arguments as flags and also put them in the executable metadata (wip)
+- [x] Pass permission and arguments as flags and also put them in the executable metadata
 - [x] Organize project a little bit better (e.g move dependencies to deps.ts)
 - [x] A real-world app example
-- [ ] Update the templates
+- [ ] Update the templates (wip)
 - [x] Match `deno_runtime` version (and also things like `Deno.build`) with Deno's releases
 - [ ] Implement Web Workers